-PATH, with support from Unitaid, and in partnership with the Swiss Tropical and Public Health Institute, is implementing a new initiative to improve accurate screening and diagnosis of illness in children under five in India, Kenya, Myanmar, Senegal, and Tanzania.
+PATH, with support from Unitaid, and in partnership with the Swiss Tropical and Public Health Institute, is implementing an initiative to improve accurate screening and diagnosis of illness in children under five in India (Uttar Pradesh), Kenya, Senegal, and Tanzania.

-Goal: The Tools for Integrated Management of Childhood Illness (TIMCI) project will improve access to affordable and appropriate tools to help health care workers identify critically ill children and refer them for treatment without delay.
+Goal: The Tools for Integrated Management of Childhood Illness (TIMCI) project aims to improve access to affordable and appropriate tools to help health care workers identify critically ill children and refer them for treatment without delay.